szwacz/fs-jetpack/EXAMPLES.md

 1. For write/creation operations, if any of parent directories doesn't exist jetpack will just create lacking directories.
 2. For read/inspect operations, if file or directory doesn't exist `undefined` is returned instead of throwing.

-# All methods play nicely with each other
-**Note:** All examples are synchronous.
-Unfortunately asynchronous equivalents won't be that pretty.

 ## Jetpack is great for build scripts
 ```js
 var src = jetpack.cwd('path/to/source');